-reform official information laws: This part of the recommendation was put forward as part of the ideas phase of the third Plan 2018-20.
-Given there was a variation in the other ideas that came through the consultation, the intent of this recommendation was reflected in a draft commitment in the third Plan 2018-20 draft where officials would test the merits of undertaking a review of the OIA.
+Reform official information laws: This part of the recommendation was put forward as part of the ideas generation phase for development of Plan 2018-20.
+During that phase, a variety of other ideas were proposed for improvements in practice and legislation with respect to official information.
+The intent of this recommendation is reflected as part of Commitment 7 in Plan 2018-20 to provide advice to the Government on whether to initiate a formal review of official information legislation.

-refocus the Open Data and Information Programme to publish social, environmental, and budget data: This part of the recommendation was put forward as part of the ideas phase of the third Plan 2018-20, however it is not a draft commitment in the third Plan 2018-20 due to work underway.
+Refocus the Open Data and Information Programme to publish social, environmental, and budget data: This part of the recommendation was put forward as part of the ideas generation phase for Plan 2018-20, however it is not a draft commitment in Plan 2018-20 due to significant related work underway: